 You can help stop the spread of viruses and protect others by:

-- Washing your hands often and after touching your child, their eating utensils, or anything that might have vomit on it.
-Use soap and water or a hand sanitizer (Picture 2).
+- Wash you hands often and after touching your child, their eating utensils, or anything that might have vomit on it.
+Use soap and water or a hand sanitizer.

 - Use clean wipes or washcloths for each diaper change.
-Put diaper in the diaper pail or trash immediately.
+Put the used diaper in the diaper pail or trash right away.

 When to Call the Doctor

-Call your child's doctor if you think your child is getting worse, does not get any better in 24 hours, will not breastfeed or shows these signs:
+Call your child's doctor or health care provider if you think they're getting worse, do not get any better in 24 hours, will not breastfeed, or show these signs:

-- Your child shows signs of dehydration (Picture 3):
+- Your child shows signs of being dried out (dehydration) (Picture 2).

 - No tears when crying